Shuffle formula in science fiction for Macdonald polynomials: Lightning bolt formula for Macdonald intersection polynomials

 Now we present the remarkable observation, which we refer to as the "lightning bolt formula" for Macdonald intersection polynomials.
 This formula establishes a connection between the Macdonald intersection polynomial and the fermionic formula for the shuffle formula (Theorem~\ref{thm: fermionic formula}).
-The subsequent subsections will give proof of Proposition \ref{prop: main key sf to shuffle}. \begin{proposition} For $M\in \Mat^{\ge0}_{r\times(2k-1)} $ such that $|M|=k-1$, denoting $\alpha=\rsum(M)$, we have
+The subsequent subsections are devoted to a proof of Proposition \ref{prop: main key sf to shuffle}. \begin{proposition} For $M\in \Mat^{\ge0}_{r\times(2k-1)} $ such that $|M|=k-1$, denoting $\alpha=\rsum(M)$, we have

 \end{proposition} We end this subsection with a proof of Theorem~\ref{thm: main theorem} (c) assuming Proposition~\ref{prop: main key sf to shuffle}. \begin{proof}[Proof of Theorem~\ref{thm: main theorem} (c)] For any $\beta\models k-1$, by Proposition \ref{prop: main key sf to shuffle} and \eqref{eq: Sf coefficient equ}, we have